ananyatitirmare/SKILLLAB__PROR_2026-fumblebees-/README.md

 A simple base structure (cardboard/board) was prepared and cut to size to hold all components neatly.
 Separate areas were marked for Team A and Team B to avoid confusion during gameplay.

 **Assembly:**
-All electronic components like the Shrike Lite/Arduino board, touch sensors, LEDs, and buzzer were placed on the base structure.
+All electronic components like the Shrike Lite, touch sensors, LEDs, and buzzer were placed on the base structure.
 Components were positioned in a way that both teams could easily interact with their inputs and outputs.

 **Fastening:**
 Components were fixed using tape, glue, and mounting supports.
 The breadboard was kept stable to prevent loose connections during testing and gameplay.